Efficient 3D Gaussian Splatting with Axis-Shared Rasterization and Order-independent Transmittance

-\textbf{3DGS parameters.} 3DGS is designed to represent a 3D scene using a set of Gaussians.
-For any given view, it can render an image by splatting these Gaussians into 2D space according to the rendering steps.
-Each Gaussian is modeled by Equation (\ref{eq:gs_model}), where $p'$ denotes the 3D coordinates.
-It uses a total of 59 parameters to describe: \textit{i)} the mean (position) $\mu'$ (3 parameters); \textit{ii)} the size and shape, represented by $\Sigma'$ and determined by the scale $s$ (3 parameters) and rotation $q$ (4 parameters); \textit{iii)} the opacity factor $o$ (1 parameter); and \textit{iv)} the view-dependent color, described by spherical harmonics (SH) coefficients (16$\times$3 = 48 parameters).
+\textbf{3DGS parameters.} 3DGS represents a 3D scene as a collection of Gaussians.
+For a given camera view, an image is rendered by splatting these Gaussians into 2D space following the standard 3DGS pipeline.
+Each Gaussian is defined by Equation~(\ref{eq:gs_model}), where $p'$ denotes the 3D coordinates.
+In total, 59 parameters are required to describe each Gaussian: \textit{i)} the mean (position) $\mu'$ (3 parameters); \textit{ii)} the size and shape, represented by the covariance matrix $\Sigma'$, which is determined by the scale $s$ (3 parameters) and rotation $q$ (4 parameters); \textit{iii)} the opacity factor $o$ (1 parameter); and \textit{iv)} the view-dependent color, parameterized by spherical harmonics (SH) coefficients (16$\times$3 = 48 parameters).